aseroff/rails_pulse/docs/database_setup.md

 3. **Migration Loading**: Installation migration loads and executes the schema file at runtime
 4. **Future Updates**: Individual migrations in `db/rails_pulse_migrate/` for incremental changes

+### Avoiding Duplicate Migrations

+To prevent conflicts when running generators multiple times:
+- Installation migrations use timestamp-based class names (e.g., `InstallRailsPulseTables20250930105043`)
+- This ensures each generated migration has a unique class name
+- Safe to run generators multiple times without class name conflicts

 ### Migration Approach

 The installation migration doesn't duplicate table definitions.
 Instead, it: